 Bankruptcy lawyers find themselves thrown under the proverbial bus time and again.
 Clients contradict themselves, trustees speak poorly of us during hearings, and even judges from time to time have been known to call us on the carpet for perceived shortcomings.
 Sometimes we’re caught in a position due to an unforeseen turn of events.
 Other […]

 Our presenter was Larry DePalma, an affable guy who identified himself as a marketing expert.
 He mentioned a number of times that he works with a bankruptcy lawyer in Tennessee.
 [I checked his LinkedIn profile which claims that he is a “Treasury management and payments industry professional with extensive experience in product and marketing management.” […]

 Hon.
 Susan Kelley, U.S. Bankruptcy Court (Milwaukee, WI) Behrooz Vida, Esq.
-(Bedford, TX) Retirements asset issue.
+(Bedford, TX) Retirements asset issue that can be calculated by using equity interest rate release calculator.
 ERISA qualified plans excluded from bankruptcy estate.
 Nobody knew what was ERISA-qualified and not.
-IRAs may not have been qualified under Patterson but SUpreme Court came along and said debtor’s own IRA is unquestionably exempt.
-Trustees have argued that […]
+IRAs may not have been qualified under Patterson but SUpreme Court came along and […]